NanoComp/meep/doc/docs/Scheme_User_Interface.md

 # Scheme User Interface
 ---

 This page is a listing of the functions exposed by the Scheme interface.
 For a gentler introduction, see [Tutorial/Basics](Scheme_Tutorials/Basics.md).
-We do not document the Scheme language or the functions provided by [libctl](https://libctl.readthedocs.io).
-Also, we note that this page is not a complete listing of all functions.
+This page does not document the Scheme language or the functions provided by [libctl](https://libctl.readthedocs.io).
+Also, note that this page is not a complete listing of all functions.
 In particular, because of the [SWIG wrappers](#swig-wrappers), every function in the C++ interface is accessible from Scheme, but not all of these functions are documented or intended for end users.

-See also the instructions for [parallel Meep](Parallel_Meep.md) for MPI machines.
+See also the instructions for [parallel Meep](Parallel_Meep.md).

 [TOC]